 And thirdly, my long-term goal is to become the best runner I can be.
 I can only achieve this with complete discipline and focus.

 I want to help many more charitable causes in the future, and as a marathoner, I believe I can keep chipping away at my finishing times and push towards a 02:35:00 marathon time one day.
 If you don’t believe, you won’t get there.

 WHO INSPIRES ME?

-Simple, family and friends as well as my running and sporting heroes.
+Simple, family and friends as well as my sporting heroes.